(Disorders of Head Size)

 Surgery to help correct a deformed skull or face

 The true cause of cephalic disorders is not fully known.
 Experts believe that genes may be a factor.
-At the same time, events during a woman’s pregnancy, such as having an infection or being exposed to toxic chemicals, may also play a role.
+Things that happen during a woman’s pregnancy may also play a role.
+These can include having an infection or being exposed to toxic chemicals.

-Women have the best chance of preventing cephalic disorders by trying to be as healthy as possible throughout their pregnancy.
-This means avoiding unlawful drugs, alcohol, and cigarettes, and eating a varied, healthy diet.
+The best way to try to prevent cephalic disorders is to be as healthy as possible during pregnancy.
+This means staying away from alcohol, cigarettes, and illegal drugs.
+It’s also important to eat a varied, healthy diet.
 Getting enough folic acid has been shown to reduce the risk for certain birth defects, including some cephalic disorders.
-Many women, however, take good care of themselves during pregnancy and still give birth to a child with a cephalic disorder, as some of these disorders may be caused by intrauterine infection, trauma, or have a hereditary component.
-Genetic counseling can sometimes be helpful to determine risks in future pregnancies.
+But many women take good care of themselves during pregnancy and still give birth to a child with a cephalic disorder.
+Some of these disorders may be caused by intrauterine infection or an injury.
+Hereditary conditions may also be a factor.
+Genetic counseling may help you understand your risks in future pregnancies.

 The University of Chicago Medicine